kimvc7/15.003_Fall2022/Orientation/Session4_Julia/README.md

 In this session, we will introduce mixed-integer optimization using Julia/JuMP.
-In this session, we will implement optimization models using the programming language Julia and the JuMP library.
+We will implement optimization models using the programming language Julia and the JuMP library.
 Julia is a "high-level, high-performance dynamic programming language for technical computing", and JuMP is a library that allows us to easily formulate and solve optimization problems.

 Before this session, make sure you have completed the orientation preassignment.
 Please email `midsumer@mit.edu` if you run into any issues.